UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 Becoming familiar with the notation is important here as it can otherwise get confusing.
 Some points to observe:

-- The _Target_ is typically a UI object, and must interit from `BindableObject` which in turn provides the property `BindingContext`
+- The _Target_ is typically a UI object, and must interit from `BindableObject` (which provides the property `BindingContext`)
-- The `BindingContext` is a reference to the source - this can be any type of object (hence is more loosely coupled)
+- The `BindingContext` is a reference to the source - the source can be any type of object (hence is more loosely coupled)
 - A binding is setup between specified properties of the source and target objects
-    - The target property busy inherit from BindableProperty
+    - The target property is of type BindableProperty
-    - The source property is specified by name (as a string).
-Something known as _reflection_ will be used to find a property of this name at run time.
+    - The source property is loosely specified by name (as a string).

 As you can probably infer, the requiremens for the target are much more constrained than the source.
-The target does not know the concrete type of the source or it's bound property.
+The target does not know the concrete type of the source or it's bound property (just it's name).
 This means _the source can by almost any type object_.
 It is commonly either a ViewModel or another UI component.
+Equally the source property is only known by name (string).
+Something known as [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) will be used to find a property matching this name at run-time.

-### Hooking up the Label
+### Binding Properties of the Switch to the Label and Button
 The first point to note is that the event handler for the Switch has been removed.

 ```XAML